Officer who shot Jacob Blake identified

 Sheskey has worked with the department for seven years, the release said.
 It did not elaborate on his record within the department.

+In August 2019, the Kenosha News interviewed Sheskey about his role a member of the Kenosha Police Department's bike unit.
+Sheskey told the news outlet he viewed his work as "a huge responsibility, and I really like trying to help the people."

-The release said that "during the investigation following the initial incident," Blake "admitted that he had a knife in his possession."
+The news release about the shooting said that "during the investigation following the initial incident," Blake "admitted that he had a knife in his possession."
 The release did not specify what type of knife, when Blake allegedly informed officers that he had a knife, or in what context.

 "[Department of Criminal Investigation] agents recovered a knife from the driver's side floorboard of Mr. Blake's vehicle," the release added.
 "A search of the vehicle located no additional weapons."